How to Use “Kakkoii” Correctly in Japanese?

 ❶ かっこ “kakko”

-This part is derived from a noun 格好 (かっこう, kakkou).
-The definition of this word is “appearance, the figure, or shape”.
+This part is derived from the noun 格好 (かっこう, kakkou).
+The definition of this word is “appearance, figure, or form.

 ❷ いい “ii”

 This is an adjective that generally means “good” in English.
-This is a quite interesting word that can be used both individually or attach with other words.
-When “ii” is attached with other words, there are two ways.
+This is a very interesting word that can be used either by itself or attached to other words.
+When “ii” is attached to other words, there are two ways.

 いい (ii) + noun